 Every post-secondary institution should negotiate policy and procedures that include protection from retaliation for whistleblowers who bring forward concerns.
 Academic freedom should be central to any policy on whistleblowing and policy should explicitly recognize the importance of safeguarding the right of academic staff to in the words of CAUT policy: “to express one’s opinion about the institution, its administration, and the system in which one works…”, all without “reprisal or repression by the institution, the state, or any other source.”
 Policy should include procedures for complaint and timely investigation and include the right to grieve and arbitrate decisions.
 Whistleblowers should be assured that their complaints will be dealt with confidentially, that they will be informed of the process and decisions and that they will not face reprisal.
 Academic staff associations should be involved at every stage from complaint to resolution.

 Policy should provide for the following whistleblower protections:

-- Consideration of the additional vulnerability of Indigenous and equity-seeking groups should be addressed in the policy.
+h) Consideration of the additional vulnerability of Indigenous and equity-deserving groups should be addressed in the policy.

 i) Clear distinctions must be drawn between harassment and whistleblowing.

 j) If an investigation determines a complaint was made in bad faith, the institution should take all necessary action to remedy the effects of the allegation.

 Approved by the CAUT Council, November 2017;